 The French connection was made stronger in the 2nd World War when the Channel Islands were invaded.
 My maternal grandmother and mother, not being island born, managed to leave on the last boat out.
 But my paternal grandparents spent five years under a comparatively gentle German rule, surviving with only the smallest attempts at resistance by listening to English broadcasts on their short-wave radio secreted under the piles of hoarded tobacco in the attic.
 Their three competitive sons, though, rushed to join the services – all different ones of course.
-My father and his fallen arches made it into the army, initially to train troops in India then take them onto Burma, whilst one of his brothers joined the airforce to fly Lancaster bombers, and the other, joined the merchant navy to ferry critical supplies across the Atlantic.
+My father and his fallen arches made it into the army, initially to train troops in India and then take them onto Burma, whilst one of his brothers joined the airforce to fly Lancaster bombers, and the other, joined the merchant navy to ferry critical supplies across the Atlantic.

 Growing up after the war I don’t remember a house full of anti-German feeling but more of, ‘We never want to go to war again, so let us all be Europeans‘.
 My parents’ love for all things French, including De Gaulle, was further enhanced by my father managing a small airline company in Guernsey, ferrying both people and goods across the Channel.
 A very young Petula Clark was a favourite passenger and, much to my mother’s annoyance, her sentimental songs in both English and French were played frequently on the gramophone.

-Mrs. Beeton competed therefore with Elizabeth David on the pantry bookshelf.
+Mrs. Beeton competed therefore with Elizabeth David on our pantry bookshelf.
 When we had guests, the kitchen smelt like a different place, as garlic, olive oil, butter, cream, wine and ‘herbs de Provence’ were judiciously thrown and splashed into the pots bubbling on the Raeburn.
 Sometimes I was allowed to taste the foreignness of boeuf bourguignon, coq au vin, and daringly tripe a la mode de Caen, but leftovers never made it to our supper table as they were considered too rich for our childish stomachs.
 Crates of French wine must have also come over in the plane’s hold, as in my mind, I remember going to sleep to the sounds of much laughter and dancing seeping up through the floorboards.

-Currently, in my shade-ridden urban patch I have thyme, mint, bay, and my oldest and most venerable plant, an eight year old sage, which has travelled across Europe with me and now sprawls across the garden path.
+Currently, in my shade-ridden urban patch, I have thyme, mint, bay, and my oldest and most venerable plant, an eight year old sage, which has travelled across Europe with me and now sprawls across the garden path.
 But I don’t use sage that much.
 I know it goes well with the lighter meats, but chicken seems to me to be wedded to tarragon and thyme.
 Pork – well to be honest, pork doesn’t seem to feature greatly on our menu, partly due to having eaten an overload in Germany, and partly because I think it’s one of the most uninteresting meats.

 My mother used to make a terrine de campagne.
-Stretching the bacon to line the dish was definitely one of my jobs as a child.
-As I haven’t attempted one for decades, I turned to a recipe in the Readers Digest’s ‘The Cookery Year’ – my 1980s go-to as a guide, but as always, I couldn’t resist tweaking it a bit here and there.
+Stretching the bacon to line the dish was one of my jobs as a child.
+As I haven’t attempted to make one for decades, I turned to a recipe in the Readers Digest’s ‘The Cookery Year’ – my 1980s go-to as a guide, but as always, I couldn’t resist tweaking it a bit here and there.

 Terrine de Campagne – with herbs and walnuts